balderdashy/sails/CONTRIBUTING.md

 2. Add a test for your change.
 Only refactoring and documentation changes require no new tests.
 If you are adding functionality or fixing a bug, we need a test!
 4. Make the tests pass and make sure you follow [our syntax guidelines](https://github.com/balderdashy/sails/blob/master/.jshintrc).
 5. Push to your fork and submit a pull request to our [the v0.10 branch](https://github.com/balderdashy/sails/tree/v0.10).

+## Requesting Features
+We use [Trello](https://trello.com/b/cGzNVE0b/sails-js-feature-requests) for tracking feature requests.

+##### Submitting a New Feature Request

+1. Check to see if a feature request already exists for what you're interested in.
+You can upvote and comment on existing requests.
+2. [Send the board an email](sailsfeaturerequests+wlhnmobeqngolth6lh6z@boards.trello.com) with a short label (< 10 words or so) for the feature request as the subject line and a more detailed description in the body of the message with your github username.
+If you'd be able to help contribute to the development of the feature, please mention that in the description!

+It can sometimes take a few minutes for a new request to appear on the board, due to latency processing our little email message hack, so please be patient if you don't see it right away.

 ## Additional Resources